 Let's go now to Vivian Kubrick's The Making of The Shining.
 It opens with a pan across the outer brick wall of the studio, stopping on these rooms.
 It would seem that we already see Kubrick referring to Gluck's Traumnovelle with this green window on the right, a color cast that the viewer will attribute simply to fluorescents.

-In Gluck's Traumnovelle the mansion at which the masked ball takes place has two seeming female sphinxes, which are perhaps also alluded to in the choice of the mask behind Jack being a cat mask, and if this is so one has to wonder about Clockwork Orange and the two female sphinxes outside the mansion of the cat woman whom he murders who is dressed in a green leotard.
-There are even more associations to be made, such as the cat woman keeping a health spa in which we saw a lot of exercise equipment, and the fluorescent room behind Jack having weights for weight training on the floor, but it's probably better that I keep this minimal.
+In Gluck's Traumnovelle the mansion at which the masked ball takes place has two seeming female sphinxes outside the main entry, which are perhaps also alluded to in the choice of the mask behind Jack being a cat mask, and if this is so one has to wonder about Clockwork Orange and the two female sphinxes outside the mansion of the cat woman who is wearing a green leotard when murdered by Alex.
+There are even more associations to be made, such as the cat woman keeping a health spa in which we saw a lot of exercise equipment, and the fluorescent room behind Jack having weights for weight training on the floor.

 Vivian follows Jack into the bathroom past a big bowl of vitamins.
 First she focuses on a green towel on the bathroom floor.
 Above it is a white towel then a deep yellow one, different in tone but very near the color combo we'll see again in the bathroom of room 237.
-She films herself filming Jack in the mirror as he makes a big production of brushing his teeth, after which he shoos her out in a claim for some privacy.
+In the bathroom mirror, she films herself filming Jack as he makes a big production of brushing his teeth, after which he shoos her out in a claim for some privacy.

 The first whiff of this green of the ghostly window in Traumnovelle that we get in The Shining is when Danny is in the bathroom after brushing his teeth and immediately before he has his first vision.
 It's a crossfade from Jack at his interview, so the green shines over Jack, and we see the rainbows on the door of Danny's room that may already be alluding to the rainbows of Eyes Wide Shut.